Harlands Group Debt – Should You Pay? 2022

 Talking to others about your debt

-Harlands Debt Collection should only speak to you about your debt, they should not speak to other parties, including those in your household.
-They do not have any right to talk to others about your debt, unless you give explicit permission to them to do so.
+Harlands should only speak to you about your debt, they should not speak to other parties, including those in your household, your employers, or even family and friends.
+They do not have any right to talk to others about your debt unless you give explicit permission to them to do so.

 It is quite common for debt collectors to attempt drastic action to get hold of the money owed by debtors, and this includes threatening behaviour and even suggesting they will visit you at your home.
 They are not permitted to do this.